Tert-Butylthiol

-tert-Butylthiol, also known as 2-methylpropane-2-thiol, 2-methyl-2-propanethiol, tert-butyl mercaptan (TBM), and t-BuSH, is an organosulfur compound with the formula (CH3)3CSH.
-This thiol is used as an odorant for natural gas, which is otherwise odorless.
-It may also have been used as a flavoring agent.
+tert-Butylthiol, also known as tert-butyl mercaptan (TBM), and abbreviated t-BuSH, is an organosulfur compound with the formula (CH3)3CSH.
+This thiol has a strong odor.
+It is considered a flavoring agent.

 Preparation

-At least one publication has listed tert-butylthiol as a very minor component of cooked potatoes, but because the tert-butyl moiety is very rare in natural products, other sources doubt the existence of natural sources of the compound.
-It was first prepared in 1890 by Leonard Dobbin by the reaction of zinc sulfide and t-butyl chloride.
+tert-Butylthiol was first prepared in 1890 by Leonard Dobbin by the reaction of zinc sulfide and t-butyl chloride.

-The compound was later prepared in 1932 by the reaction of the Grignard reagent, t-BuMgCl, with sulfur to give the corresponding thiolate, followed by hydrolysis.
+The compound was later prepared by the reaction of the Grignard reagent, t-BuMgCl, with sulfur to give the corresponding thiolate, followed by hydrolysis.
 This preparation is shown below: